tsilva/curriculum-vitae/README.md

 - **Team:** Myself + Game Development Team (content upgrades)
 - **Technologies:** Redux, Redux Saga, AngularJS, JavaScript, SCSS, PHP

-In a major six-month overhaul of Tynker's Block Editor, the core of the educational platform, I independently rewrote most of the codebase and developed numerous features from scratch, focusing on scalability and future-proofing.
-To achieve this, I implemented an extension framework that encapsulated each code functionality into its own extension with a pre-determined lifecycle and declarative specification of dependencies, forcing separation of concerns.
+In six months, I rearchitected a significant portion of Tynker's Block Editor, the core of its educational platform, to address critical scalability and maintenance issues caused by years of rushed development under tight deadlines, which had left the legacy codebase cluttered with hardcoded elements and quick-fix hacks, making it difficult to scale and maintain.

-Additionally, I utilized Redux to separate the UI State from the UI itself, which proved to be a good architectural decision alongside the extension framework and Redux Saga.
-The framework scaled well for new use cases, requiring minimal code changes across extensions to develop new features.
+I implemented a new architecture based on a custom-built extension framework, Redux for state management, and Redux Saga for handling side effects.
+This solution improved scalability and future-proofed the platform.
+The extension framework modularized functionality, enforced separation of concerns, and introduced a clear lifecycle with declarative dependency management, significantly reducing maintenance overhead and simplifying feature additions.
+Redux decoupled UI state from the UI, and alongside the extension framework and Redux Saga, it streamlined scaling and enabled new features to be introduced with minimal changes across modules.

-In retrospect, if at the time I was as comfortable with React as I am today, and version 16.8 was available, I would have opted for a PHP (mandatory) + React + EmotionJS + Extension Framework + Redux Saga stack; dropping AngularJS and Redux, and pushing to eliminate Redux Saga if I was able to keep the same level of modularity without it (it's an amazing framework but has a steep learning curve, making it hard to onboard new developers).
+Looking back, a stack using PHP (for legacy reasons) + React (particularly with the release of React 16.8) + EmotionJS + the Extension Framework would have been more efficient.
+React could have replaced AngularJS, simplifying state management and eliminating the need for Redux.
+While Redux Saga was powerful, its steep learning curve for new developers would have made simpler alternatives preferable.

 - [Gallery](https://photos.app.goo.gl/rLjp8tBGs6WNStA18)
 - [Block IDE](https://www.tynker.com/ide/v3)